BtheGit/redux-redux/README.md

 console.log(newObject) // {name: 'Brendan', age: 35, hair: false}
 ```

-Remember to make sure to pass in an object where newStuff is, not just any type of variable.
+Remember to make sure to pass in an object where the argument 'newStuff' is above, not just any type of variable.

 The bad:

 Here's the thing, remember how we said that copying objects simply doesn't actually copy them?
 Well, just because we are using Object.assign, we're not completely out of the woods.
 What happens when our object contains objects (or arrays)?
-Well, all magic that Object.assign performs only applies to the container object that we pass it.
+Well, all the magic that Object.assign performs only applies to the container object that we pass it.
 When it actually starts copying the stuff inside over it uses the simple method again.
-That means our outside container ight be unique, but any containers inside of it will point to the same place as the containers inside of other copies of the outside container.
+That means our outside container might be unique, but any containers inside of it will point to the same place as the containers inside of other copies of the outside container.
 Ugh.
-Let's see what this means:
+Let's see how this looks in practice:

 ```javascript
 let oldObject = {